 PHILOSOPHY OF SPECIAL EDUCATION/RESOURCE SUPPORT:

-It is the philosophy of Opaskwyayak Educational Authority that the majority of the community’s special needs students can be supported through differentiated, adapted, and modified or enriched regular school programs.
+It is the philosophy of Opaskwyayak Educational Services Inc. that the majority of the community’s special needs students can be supported through differentiated, adapted, and modified or enriched regular school programs.
 Within the capacity of their resources, Joe A. Ross School and Oscar Lathlin Collegiate will make every effort to provide a continuum of inclusive services that are appropriate, goal directed, and developed through comprehensive team consultation and collaboration.

 It is important to note that not all students will require ongoing special assistance.
 Children learn at different rates, and slight learning delays can often be corrected with tutoring or interim support from a reading specialist or educational assistant.
 Gifted children can also benefit from appropriate input from Resource, and a number of strategies are implemented to meet their diverse needs.